 Mission and History

 La Raza Centro Legal is a community-based legal organization dedicated to empowering Latino, immigrant and low-income communities of San Francisco to advocate for their civil and human rights.
-We combine legal services, organizing, advocacy, and social services to build grassroots power and alliances towards creating a movement for a just society.
+We combine legal services and advocacy to build grassroots power and alliances towards creating a movement for a just society.

 History of La Raza Centro Legal